RafaelGuisso/rafaelguisso/README.md

 - 💎 Web3 enthusiast

-- 👨‍🎓 Planning to learn Solidity and Rust in a near future to have some more fun at the blockchain
+- 👨‍🎓 Planning to learn Machine Learning in a near future

 <br/>